 1. Come up with previous gigs and projects

 Did you babysit?
 Volunteered at a soup kitchen?
 Tutored?
 These are seriously relevant to the job of a camp counselor.
 Put them on your resume.
 And if you haven’t done it yet...

 2. No experience?
 Go and get some!

-Do freelance projects, babysit, organize an event, or start a local club.
+Do freelance projects, organize an event, or start a local club.
 Look for opportunities in your local community, or school.
 Be creative!
 Be active!
 Babysitting on a resume counts as experience, too!

 3. Leverage your passions.

 If you believe your camp counselor resume experience section is wanting, think of all the cool stuff you like doing in your spare time.
 How might it be interesting to the camp goers?

 Do you speak French like Bradley Cooper?
 Paint like Van Gogh?
 Act like Shia LaBeouf?
 Love BASE jumping and spelunking like Batman?